 - how-to guides

 Online or in-store retailers will usually offer a get-$100-off-your-first-purchase discount (or some other amount) when you sign up for their newsletter.
-You’ll need to determine what works best for you, and to do that, you need to clarify the following:
+You’ll need to determine what works best for you, and to do that, you need to clarify the following two questions:

 - What does your market want?